Magnus-KF/clauding/slides.md

 ---

 ---
+layout: center
 ---
 ## What this presentation was about

  This was a presentation about the project I'm working on

- Based on the git history of the project, from beginning to v1
+ Based on the git history of the project

- Code on screen is boring, so decided to check out slidev
+ Using Slidev

  >Slidev (slide + dev, /slaɪdɪv/) is a web-based slides maker and presenter.
 It's designed for developers to focus on writing content in Markdown while also having the power of HTML and Vue components to deliver pixel-perfect layouts and designs with embedded interactive demos in your presentations.

- I do not know Vue.

- Installed Claude Code to make them for me.

 ---
 layout: timeline